A Master Planned Community in Durango, Colorado

 Marketing a Three Springs Home

-Digital marketing targeted to relocation buyers is particularly important.
-A significant portion of Three Springs buyers are relocating from out of state — from the Front Range, Texas, California, and beyond.
-These buyers are researching online months before they visit in person, and your listing needs to rank well in searches for "Three Springs Durango homes" and related terms.
-An agent with strong digital marketing capabilities and specific Three Springs expertise can ensure your listing reaches this audience effectively.
+Some buyers research online for months before visiting in person, so your listing needs to rank well in searches for Three Springs Durango homes and related terms.
+An agent with digital marketing capabilities and specific Three Springs experience can help your listing reach that audience.

 Timing the Market

-Get Your Home's Value →
+Get Your Home's Value

 Three Springs Real Estate FAQ

-Three Springs students currently attend Durango School District 9-R schools: Florida Mesa Elementary, Escalante or Miller Middle School, and Durango High School.
+Three Springs students attend Durango School District 9-R schools: Florida Mesa Elementary, Escalante or Miller Middle School, and Durango High School.
 Alternative options include Mountain Middle School and Animas High School.
 A new Three Springs Elementary School is set to break ground in summer 2026 and open for students in fall 2028.

 Work with Someone Who Knows Three Springs